BloodyFire0rt/Crazy-Car-Race/README.md

 Pygame : https://www.pygame.org/news
 When you did it all you have to do is download the files Enjoy and good game !
+Update : The game is now available in .exe file (download the .zip file)